Teen Mom UK

 Teen Mom UK is a British reality television series set in the United Kingdom.
 It is a spin-off of the American franchise Teen Mom.
 It currently airs on MTV.
 The series was first announced in September 2016.
 It currently follows the lives of four British teenage mums who are trying to make it through motherhood.
-From July 2017, the series is showed in the U.S. under the name Teen Mum.
+From July 2017, the series is shown in the U.S. under the name Teen Mum.